Kongo language

-Kongo or Kikongo is one of the Bantu languages spoken by the Kongo people living in the Democratic Republic of the Congo (DRC), the Republic of the Congo, Gabon, and Angola.
+Kongo or Kikongo is a Bantu language spoken by the Kongo people living in the Democratic Republic of the Congo (DRC), the Republic of the Congo, Gabon, and Angola.
 It is a tonal language.
 The vast majority of present-day speakers live in Africa.
 There are roughly seven million native speakers of Kongo in the above-named countries.
 An estimated five million more speakers use it as a second language.

 Historically, it was spoken by many of those Africans who for centuries were taken captive, transported across the Atlantic, and sold as slaves in the Americas.
 For this reason, creolized forms of the language are found in ritual speech of Afro-American religions, especially in Brazil, Cuba, Puerto Rico, Dominican Republic, Haiti, and Suriname.
 It is also one of the sources of the Gullah language, which formed in the Low Country and Sea Islands of the United States Southeast, and a major source of the Palenquero language of Colombia.

 Geographic distribution

 Kikongo was the language of the Kingdom of Kongo prior to the creation of Angola by the Portuguese Crown in 1575.
-The Berlin Conference (1884-1885) among major European powers divided the rest of the kingdom into three territories.
+The Berlin Conference (1884–1885) among major European powers divided the rest of the kingdom into three territories.
 These are now parts of the DRC (Kongo Central and Bandundu), the Republic of the Congo, and Gabon.

 Kikongo is the base for the Creole language Kituba, also called Kikongo de l'État and Kikongo ya Leta (French and Kituba, respectively, for "Kikongo of the state administration" or "Kikongo of the State").

-The constitution of the Republic of the Congo uses the name Kituba, and Democratic Republic of the Congo uses the term Kikongo (i.e. Kikongo ya Leta).This can be explained by the fact that Kikongo ya Leta is often mistakenly called Kikongo (i.e. KiNtandu, KiManianga, KiNdibu, etc.).
+The constitution of the Republic of the Congo uses the name Kituba, and Democratic Republic of the Congo uses the term Kikongo (i.e. Kikongo ya Leta).
+This can be explained by the fact that Kikongo ya Leta is often mistakenly called Kikongo (i.e. KiNtandu, KiManianga, KiNdibu, etc.).

 Kikongo and Kituba are spoken in: